-Construction activities usually generate massive amount of erosion and consequently sedimentations that will be responsible for degrading the quality of the adjacent water bodies, affecting the habitats of ecosystem, destroy fish spawning areas, increase the sediments at the bed of the river, and reduce the opportunities for the ships to pass satisfactorily.
+Construction activities usually generate massive amount of erosion that will be responsible for degrading the quality of the adjacent water bodies, affecting the habitats of ecosystem, destroy fish spawning areas, increase the sediments at the bed of the river, and reduce the opportunities for the ships to pass satisfactorily.
 This necessitates building a decision support tool so as to be used by the construction engineers and contractors.
 This decision support tool can help the engineers and contractors in the construction field on which control measure is the best to be used for controlling erosion and sedimentation and for each construction stage/activity.
 The decision support tool that have been widely applied and now adopted in the current study is the weighted summation multi criteria analysis technique.
-The MCA tool depends on criteria and criteria's weights.
-The criteria and criteria weights have been identified based on specialised experts in the field on controlling erosion and sedimentation.

-The MCA tool that has been applied herein this study has many benefits in which it can save time and money since the consultant is not always available, and in case if the consultant available, it might takes some time for him/her to identify the most feasible erosion and sediment control measure.
-Furthermore, the consultation is a costly issue that will add further financial allocations to the project.
+In this study, the MCESC software has been developed for identifying the best erosion and sediment control measures.
+The MCESC software has many benefits in which it can save time and money since the consultant is not always available, and in case if the consultant available, it might takes some time for him/her to identify the most feasible erosion and sediment control measure.
+Furthermore, the consultation is a costly issue that will shall add further financial allocations to the project.